-During her AUFF-Ukraine research fellowship Anastasiia Sydorenka will be working on the project “Workplace bullying in cardiac surgery or how to prevent medical errors because of bad communication.”
+During her AIAS-Research Fellowship Anastasiia Sydorenko worked on the project “Workplace bullying in cardiac surgery or how to prevent medical errors because of bad communication”.

 It is not usual to speak openly about the phenomena of bullying in medicine, especially to bring the problem outside the department or institution.
 Many researchers and journalists who have tried to investigate this problem of bullying show that it is as old as the profession, widespread and is in a vicious circle of abuse of power and authority.
 The psychological consequences of hierarchical relationships in the cardiac surgery team need additional research, it is especially important to understand when this is a part of highly effective treatment outcomes, and when it is the cause of poor team communication and possible medical errors.